 Open publication will allow anyone interested to view the results over the internet without any restrictions.
 Collaboration and tracking tools refers to the idea that in computer programming, version control software is used to keep track of changes to software and to allow people to collaborate on a project without interfering with each other’s work.
 Git, an open source program, will be used to provide version control and collaboration for this review.

 These reviews will use the PRISMA ( Preferred Reporting Items for Systematic Reviews and Meta-Analyses) [7] statement and checklist as a guide.
 They will be registered in the PROSPERO [8] database of systematic reviews.
-At each step below where two reviewers independently make assessments and then compare their results the degree of concordance between the two reviewers will be reported.

 1. Inclusion criteria

-1. Randomised controlled trials that compare an opioid analgesic to placebo or to another dose of the same or a different analgesic.
+1. Randomised controlled trials or cohort studies (“quasirandomized”) that compare an opioid analgesic to placebo or to another dose of the same or a different analgesic.

 2. Cohort studies for evidence on secondary outcomes (adverse effects)

 2. Exclusion criteria